 Catalytic carbon is a specifically processed grade of filter carbon that is designed especially for, among other things, exceptional chloramine removal.
 On our site, the brand name for catalytic carbon is Centaur.

 UNDERSTAND THAT ACTIVATED CARBON REMOVES CHLORAMINES.
 CATALYTIC CARBON JUST NEEDS A SMALLER BED TO ACHIEVE THE SAME REMOVALS.
-A MIXED BED IS ALSO A CHOICE IF CHLORAMINE REMOVAL IS A GREAT CONCERN.
+A MIXED BED FOR WHOLE HOUSE FILTER IS ALSO A CHOICE IF CHLORAMINE REMOVAL IS A GREAT CONCERN.

 Carbon cartridge filters have been tested for chloramine removal, but since no national testing standard has been established, no claims are being made.
 Some cartridges have a real advantage: Fine or powdered carbons, such as those used in cartridges, are excellent chloramine removal media in spite of not being made from catalytic material.